Association of Greater Manchester Authorities

+Legacy

+Perhaps one of AGMA's key and enduring innovations in devolved government was to spread the responsibilities for various statutory functions such as fire, waste, transport, grants, evenly around the leaders of the ten districts regardless of the size of the borough or of the political parties which controlled various boroughs at any one time, which helped to reduce some of the local rivalries and tensions and to create a forum for such conflicts to be debated and managed.
+Possibly this maturity prefigured the later creation of Combined Authorities and Elected Mayors.
+The ten districts were also the sole shareholders of Manchester Airport, another common interest.

 History

 Background

 The Association of Greater Manchester Authorities (AGMA) was established in 1986 following the Local Government Act 1985, which abolished the Greater Manchester County Council.
 It has operated as a voluntary association representing the collective interests of the local authorities within Greater Manchester and as a joint committee with responsibilities for a number of residual functions previously performed by the Greater Manchester County Council (such as public transport and waste management control).
-Section 48 of the Local Government Act 1985 provided AGMA and the Greater Manchester County Records Office any functions its constituent councils delegated to it.
+Section 48 of the Local Government Act 1985 provided AGMA with the powers to make funding grants to voluntary organisations, and the Act also provided for functions such as the Greater Manchester County Records Office.

 Functions and constitution

-AGMA has been operating as a joint committee of the 10 Greater Manchester local authorities since its creation in 1986.
-Under its constitution (passed in 2008), the Executive Board of AGMA coordinates economic development, housing, planning, and together with the relevant statutory bodies, transport policies for Greater Manchester with a supporting structure of seven commissions.
-However, although the Executive Board has the power to establish the strategic commission, it is not a body corporate, and it has no formal functions in its own right.
-Those it has to depend on delegations from, or agreements by, its constituent local authorities.
+AGMA operated as a joint committee of the 10 Greater Manchester local authorities since its creation in 1986, subsequently expanding to include the Greater Manchester Combined Authority.
+Under its constitution (first created in 2008), the Executive Board of AGMA coordinated economic development, housing, planning, and together with the relevant statutory bodies, transport policies for Greater Manchester with a supporting structure of seven commissions.
+However, although the Executive Board had the power to establish the strategic commission, it is not a body corporate, and it has no formal functions in its own right.
+Those it has depend on delegations from, or agreements by, its constituent local authorities as provided for in the Act of Parliament.

-The AGMA Executive meets monthly to deal with strategic issues that impact Greater Manchester.
-AGMA also provides some joint services across Greater Manchester via AGMA Units and is developing policies and strategic initiatives, including its Greater Manchester Strategy.
+The AGMA Executive met monthly to deal with strategic issues that impact Greater Manchester.
+AGMA also provided some joint services across Greater Manchester via AGMA Units and developed policies and strategic initiatives, including its Greater Manchester Strategy.

-As at January 2010, six commissions are in operation, being:
+Prior to the creation of the combined authority in 2011, six commissions were in operation, being: